kcamp92/ios-types-variables-logic-operations-lab-2/README.md

-# Types Variables Logic and Operations Lab 2
+# Types Variables Logic or Operations Lab 2 test

-## Instructions for lab submission

 1. Fork the assignment repo
 1. Clone your Fork to your machine
 1. Complete the lab